Nothing is more valuable than the benefit of hindsight from someone with experience, especially if you want to become a mnemonics dictionary.

 That leads to pure happiness.
 Seriously, just look at these smiles:

 When you learn how to fish instead of letting someone fish for you, the reduction in effort happens fast.
+Here are three ways to fish better that compliment a proper memory technique skillset (and an added mind mapping strategy if you care to add one):

-And you come to understand one fundamental truth most people don’t know:
+Put those into action and you’ll come to understand one fundamental truth most people don’t know:

 You’re Using Mnemonics All The Time Anyway!